ncatlab/nlab-content/pages/1/1/9/0/10911/content.md

 * Keiichiro Hattori, Tatsuya Seko, Asato Tsuchiya: *Description of curved spacetimes by finite-size matrices in the type IIB matrix model* &lbrack;[arXiv:2606.24577](https://arxiv.org/abs/2606.24577)&rbrack;

+* Koichiro Matsumoto: *The Fuzzy-Sphere as a Black Hole in the IKKT Matrix Model: An Assessment* &lbrack;[arXiv:2609.13163](https://arxiv.org/abs/2609.13163)&rbrack;